graybike/graybike.github.io/_posts/2014-09-27-structuring-sinatra-apps.markdown

 ---
 layout: post
-title:  "Sinatra Bootstrap"
+title:  "Structuring Sinatra apps"
 description: "A simple, structured Sinatra App Template (and tutorial)"
 date:   2014-09-27 13:00:00
-categories: sinatra bootstrap simple tutorial ruby
+tags: sinatra bootstrap simple tutorial ruby
 ---

 For some time now I've been using [Sinatra](http://sinatrarb.com) to build little Ruby apps as I've taught myself the language and implemented simple websites / apps for clients.
 I love it's simpllicity and it's very powerful if you're up for a little digging and coding.
 Highly configurable, without the bloat of Rails.
 It's also a great way to learn about all sorts of ruby / web development tools so that eventually learning Rails is made easier.